veracity/veracity-documentation/sections/dataworkbench/filestorage.md

 description: This page contains an overview of File storage in Data Workbench.
 ---
 # Migrating from Data Fabric

+## Account activation process
+Before you can start using Data Workbench with storage functionality, your account needs to be activated.
+Once you have completed the subscription process, Veracity will set up your account.
+Once the setup is complete, you will receive an activation email.
+After receiving this email, you can begin using Data Workbench with full storage capabilities.

+## File storage

 In your [Data Catalogue](datacatalogue.md), you can find a tab called **File storage** and use it for uploading, sharing, and accessing files.

 For each file, you can find the three dots in the row with the file (1) and open the action menu.